prowide/prowide-iso20022/README.md

 ### Modules

-The project is huge because it contains the cmoplete set of jaxb generated the project is divided into multiple subprojects though as follows:
+The project is huge because it contains the complete set of jaxb generated the project is divided into multiple subprojects though as follows:
 * iso20022-core: main common code and base classes for all modules, including API for headers
 * model-common-types: common business types dictionary for many message categories
 * model-[category]-mx: the Document classes for each specific category (entry point for each message type)